HaliteChallenge/Halite-II/admin/docs/Infrastructure-Setup.md

 Change `coordinator-instances` to the appropriate group.
 For coordinator servers, you probably want to recreate them one-by-one, to make sure the game API does not go down during the process.

+This same process applies to Website instances as well.

 For GPU instances, since those are in a separate zone, you will have to append `--zone us-east1-c` to any `gcloud` commands.